 However in recent years the price of digital radios has dropped, and some manufacturers have actually stopped making analogue two way radio equipment.

-In 2019 we would normally recommend our clients go for a digital two way radio system.
+In 2019 we would normally recommend our clients go for a digital two way radio system, unless they have specific specialist requirements, such as certain Marine Industry.

 VHF & UHF